jessepav/lacygoill-wiki-backup/vim/vim9.md

 ### ?

-Since 8.2.2527, an error is raised when a lambda is used at the script level and it refers to a function which is defined later:
+Since 8.2.2527, an error is given when a  lambda is used at the script level and it refers to a function which is defined later:
 ```vim
 vim9script